-Now for the guys that want to sit and use a double bladed paddle while you fish again length is everything !
+Now for the guys that want to sit and use a double bladed paddle while you fish again length is everything!
+The one piece paddle shown here is 86″ in length which is perfect for me.
 Just like choosing a stand up paddle you gotta be sure it’s long enough the same goes for a double bladed kayak paddle if it’s too short you will definitely regret the paddle choice you made..if you can sit on a Solo and hold the paddle you can gauge the length you like.

 When it comes to fastening your paddle to the yak you can see in lots of pictures on the website where there is a paddle attached on the left rear of my Solo- that is how and where I attach my paddle.
 I have only had my paddle come off my boat once in very rough water when I pierced through a large wave.
 Speaking of that- it’s a good idea if you’re traveling a long way too perhaps attach a small safety lanyard to your paddle to make sure it’s still there when you get there although I have traveled a hundred miles in a week and never lost my paddle.
 I again have only lost my paddle in rough water- once.

 I have a lot of people ask me just how easy the Solo paddles.
 They ask ‘how’ to paddle it as well.
-I have said numerous time the Solo Skiff paddles better than you think…no-it doesn’t paddle as easy as a paddleboard, but it does very well for what else it brings to the table.
+I have said numerous time the Solo Skiff paddles better than you think…no-it doesn’t paddle as easy as a typical board style paddle board, but it does VERY well for what else it brings to the table.
 The Solo tracks very well without the skeg of a typical SUP and is still easy to turn on a fish.

-I truly think anyone can paddle it with a little practice, get quite good at it.
+I truly think anyone can paddle a Solo Skiff easily with a little practice,and actually get quite good at it.

-The good thing I talk about very often is because you do not paddle it, except to move and fish, you do not really get tired because you didnt paddle a mile !
+The one thing I talk about often is that because you do not paddle or peddle it to get to your fishing location, except to move around while you fish, you do not really get tired because you didn’t paddle a mile !
 Talking about paddling a mile- I actually made an experimental kickdown skeg that attaches to my grab bar in the back.
 It rotated around the grab bar making it easy to deploy in seconds and it kicked up if I hit shallow water.
 I will say it definitely helps convert all paddling effort to straight forward thrust because it removes any tenancy the boat has to yaw even with bad paddling technique.
-The downside to using it was it was so hard to turn the boat it’s ridiculous but believe me it’ll paddle straight like nobody’s business LOL… you absolutely do not need anything like that though it was more just an experiment…however I do use it on occasion when I’m paddling for very long distances (over a half mile) straight just looking four fish while sight-fishing when I’m covering broad wide open areas especially if there’s a little wind but again it makes the boat very hard to turn !!
+The downside to using it was it was harder to turn the boat it’s ridiculous but believe me it’ll paddle straight like nobody’s business LOL… you absolutely do not need anything like that though it was more just an experiment…however I do use it on occasion when I’m paddling for very long distances (over a mile) straight just looking four fish while sight-fishing when I’m covering broad wide open areas especially if there’s a little wind but again it makes the boat very hard to turn !!